konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 ### Dataset and dataloader 🔃

-We need to define on which data the model should be trained on.
+We need to define which data the model should be trained on.
 For this tutorial to work, the dataset needs to be formatted in the widely used [COCO format](https://cocodataset.org/#format-data).
 Once you have your data ready, you need to adapt the following lines, so that the path to your dataset is defined correctly.

 ```python